mdddj/video_player_rtmp_ext/README.md

 <a href="https://flutter.dev/docs/get-started/install/windows"><img src="https://badgen.net/badge/flutter/v3.3.2/red" /></a>
 <a href="https://jq.qq.com/?_wv=1027&k=Z0AHodXB"><img src="https://badgen.net/badge/platform/Android&iOS/pink" /></a>

-A player supporting rtmp&rtmps live video
+A player supporting rtmp,rtmps,m3u8 live video

 Your flutter version must be greater than or equal to 3.3.2 to use this plug-in